 5 ways to fuel your brain

 We tend to think that a loss of mental acuity is just part of getting older — but age is not the only contributing factor to cognitive decline.
 Our lifestyle also plays a key role.
-Poor diet, a lack of sleep and exercise, ongoing stress, smoking and environmental pollutants all damage fragile brain cells.
+Failing to follow a nutritious diet, a lack of sleep and exercise, ongoing stress, smoking, drinking alcohol excessively and environmental pollutants can all damage our brain cells.

 Fortunately, mental deterioration is not irreversible.
-In fact, the brain is incredibly dynamic and has the potential and the ability to change at any point throughout our entire life.
-And, you have the power to enhance your brain function, protect your brain from damage and counteract the effects of aging!
-It all comes down to your everyday decisions.
+In fact, the brain is incredibly dynamic and has the potential and the ability to change at any point throughout our entire life – and you have the power to enhance your brain function, protect your brain from damage and counteract the effects of aging!
+That is, if you’re willing to fuel the brain and tweak your everyday decisions.

 Here are 5 small changes you can make in your life that can mean big differences in your cognitive abilities:

-Omega-3 fatty acids — which are found in brain fuel foods like salmon, flaxseed and walnuts — offer a number of health benefits, such as improving cognitive performance and warding off mental and mood disorders.
-They support brain plasticity, which is your brain’s ability to change in response to stimulation demands placed on it, which could then enhance the expression of several molecules related to learning and memory.
+What fuels your brain?
+Healthy fats like omega-3 fatty acids — which are found in brain fuel foods like salmon, flaxseed and walnuts — offer a number of health benefits, such as improving cognitive performance and warding off mental and mood disorders.
+These fatty acids can support brain plasticity, which is your brain’s ability to change in response to stimulation demands placed on it, which could then enhance the expression of several molecules related to learning and memory.

 A deficiency of omega-3 fatty acids in humans has also been linked to a increased risk of mental disorders such as attention-deficit disorder, dyslexia, dementia, depression, bipolar disorder and schizophrenia.
 One study found that individuals who consumed more omega-3s had increased volume of the brain’s gray matter volume, especially in the hippocampus, the part of the brain associated with self-awareness, compassion and introspection.

-A rich source of antioxidants, nutrients and minerals, green tea is well known for its ability to protect the body from free radicals and for its power to increase fat burning and boost the body’s metabolic rate.
-But did you know that it has the potential to enhance cognitive function, and, in particular, boost the working memory and stimulate your brain?
+Green tea is hailed throughout the world as a miracle worker for the mind and body.
+A rich source of antioxidants, nutrients and minerals, green tea is well known for its ability to protect the body from free radicals.
+Green tea is also known for its ability to increase the body’s natural fat-burning processes and boost the body’s metabolic rate.
+But did you know that drinking green tea regularly can also potentially lead to enhanced cognitive functionality, and, in particular, boost the working memory and stimulate your brain?

 In a 2014 study, researchers worked with 12 healthy volunteers who each consumed either a whey-based (dairy) soft drink that contained 27.5 grams of green tea extract or a similar beverage without the green tea.
 The participants were then administered working memory tasks while undergoing functional magnetic resonance imaging (fMRI).
 The results revealed that those who consumed the green tea extract showed increased connectivity between the parietal and the frontal cortex of the brain, and, ultimately, performed better on the tests.